GLodi/GLodi/README.md

 ## Hi there, nice to meet you 👋

-I'm Giulio Lodi and I'm a Software Engineer and Computer Science Graduate at Universita' degli Studi di Milano.
+I'm Giulio Lodi!
+I'm a Software Engineer and Computer Science Graduate at Universita' degli Studi di Milano.

 I'm graduating with a **Master Thesis** about **Distributed, Highly-Scalable Streaming Engines for Real-time Anomaly Detection**.
 My goal is to design a scalable architecture to deploy ML models and detect anomalies in [Marelli](https://www.marelli.com)'s manufacturing lines.